THE MESSAGE OF THE TWO WITNESSES

 Divine healing for spirit, soul, and body is the children’s bread.
 Healing is for Israel including the elect Gentiles.
 There is healing in the atonement.
 The Scriptures are very clear on this.
 Speaking to God’s elect:

-Who his own self bare our sins in his own body on the tree, that we, being dead to sins, should live unto righteousness: by whose stripes ye were healed [have been healed].
+who Himself bore our sins in His own body on the tree, that we, having died to sins, might live for righteousness—by whose stripes you were healed.
 (I Peter 2:24)

 The healing of our entire personality has already been accomplished on the cross of Calvary—spirit, soul, and body.

 Some have believed that although spiritual healing takes place instantly it is not true physical healing necessarily will occur.
 This is because we understand only instantaneous spiritual salvation and we may not see physical healing follow the moment we receive Christ.
 We do not realize we are in the process of being saved spiritually.
 As our spiritual healing progresses we can expect physical healing to occur.

 Physical healing is associated with freedom from sin.
 Notice the following: